 Kim is a registered and licensed occupational therapist (PA, NJ, NY, and DE) and a 500-hour certified yoga instructor (Kripalu and Pranakriya styles).

 Kim obtained her master’s degree in occupational therapy (OT) from Thomas Jefferson University in Philadelphia in 2006 and her post-professional doctorate in OT from Chatham University in Pittsburgh in 2015.
-She is a full-time Assistant Professor at Jefferson in the Occupational Therapy Department.
+She is a full-time Associate Professor at Jefferson in the Occupational Therapy Department.

 Kim specializes in the treatment of executive functioning deficits, motor planning disorders, visual perceptual disorders, non-verbal learning disorders, ADHD, anxiety, mood disorders, developmental trauma disorders, and high-functioning autism.
 Her doctoral capstone, Increasing Competency of Parents of Adolescents With Executive Functioning Deficits: Enhancing Occupational Performance With Mindfulness has been published in the peer-reviewed journal, The Open Journal of Occupational Therapy.

 Kim considers herself an eternal student and participates in classes, workshops, and trainings as often as possible.

 Occupational therapy certifications (beyond required state licensure) include: